 How Communities of Practice work

-The staff Communities of Practice are run by Students’ Union staff for peers within the student movement.
+Communities of Practice are run by Students’ Union staff for peers within the student movement.
 The aim of these groups is to connect, build relationships, and share good practice with people who are in your field, or define into the same liberation group as you.
 They are key to fostering and sharing staff expertise across the movement.
 The students’ union staff coordinator/s of each community of practice is responsible for driving the agenda for meetings and running the meetings.
+Communities exist for both Students' Union staff and sabbatical officers.

 NUS can offer support to those who lead communities of practice by: